-Astrid Magnussen is a 15 year old girl, living in California.
-Her mother, Ingrid, is a beautiful, free-spirited poet.
-Their life, though unusual, is satisfying until one day, a man named Barry Kolker (that her mother refers to at first as "The goat man") comes into their lives, and Ingrid falls madly in love with him, only to have her heart broken, and her life ruined.
-For revenge, Ingrid murders Barry with the deadly poison of her favourite flower: The White Oleander.
+Astrid Magnussen (Alison Lohman) is a fifteen-year-old girl, living in California.
+Her mother, Ingrid (Michelle Pfeiffer), is a beautiful, free-spirited poet.
+Their life, though unusual, is satisfying until one day, a man named Barry Kolker (Sir Billy Connolly) (that her mother refers to at first as "The goat man") comes into their lives, and Ingrid falls madly in love with him, only to have her heart broken, and her life ruined.
+For revenge, Ingrid murders Barry with the deadly poison of her favorite flower: the White Oleander.
 She is sent to prison for life, and Astrid has to go through foster home after foster home.
-Throughout nearly a decade she experiences forbidden love, religion, near-death experiences, drugs, starvation, and how it feels to be loved.
+Throughout nearly a decade, she experiences forbidden love, religion, near-death experiences, drugs, starvation, and how it feels to be loved.
 But throughout these years, she keeps in touch with her mother via letters to prison.
 And while Ingrid's gift is to give Astrid the power to survive, Astrid's gift is to teach her Mother about love.Written by

 When Uncle Ray and Astrid are outside watching the meteor shower he lights a cigarette but when he takes a puff and pulls it away to blow out the smoke there is no smoke and the cigarette is not lit.
 When Starr comes out and asks what he is doing the cigarette is lit and smoldering.
 See more »

 Well, take my word for it, you better being bitten by snakes then dressin' for them.